skrambelled/city-explorer/README.md

 # City Explorer API

 **Author**: Mark Bell

-**Version**: 1.0.2
+**Version**: 1.0.5

 ## Overview

-This is an API for exploring areas.
+This is an API for exploring areas near you or around the states.
+It has a weather forecast, and a hiking trail suggestion list based on city names.

-You will be able to use it to search for cities by name, and get some details and the forecast for that area.

-## Getting Started

 ## Architecture